tfmertz/bulk-ang/README.md

 #### Description

-This app prints out a student roster from a controller.
+This app prints the price of a bulk order of chickens.
+A 1% discount is given for every 100 pounds purchased, up to 25%;